awesombird/MoonBoardRNN/README.md

   - currently only uses guassian around current hand positions to evaluate cost
   - best moves are selected via beam search
   - has been suggested to use outlier detection against a set of benchmark moves
+  - see the 2023 paper for improved hold difficulty heuristics
+  - ensure that the raw data is still present for machine learning along side the added heuristics